trax85/trax85/README.md

 - BE CSE final year student at GAT Bangalore
 - Self taught Linux & Android developer
-- Curently learning Flutter and Kotlin
+- Curently learning Flutter and Application Development
 - Have made contributions to Kenzo and Cupida Kernel Development
 - I love Long Distance Cycling, watching 80-90s Anime and reading old Mangas!!
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1l-99MkzrjKo5EEP6bLw4HaJZeynHjKXy/view?usp=drivesdk)